statelyai/xstate/docs/tutorials/reddit.md

 ::: tip
 In React, change detection is done by reference, and changes to props/state cause rerenders.
 An actor's reference never changes, but its internal state may change.
 This makes actors ideal for when top-level state needs to maintain references to spawned actors, but should _not_ rerender when a spawned actor changes (unless explicitly told to do so via an event sent to the parent).

-In other words, spawned child actors updating will _not_ cause rerenders. 🎉
+In other words, spawned child actors updating will _not_ cause unnecessary rerenders. 🎉
 :::

 ```jsx